Scheduling Policies for AoI Minimization with Timely Throughput Constraints: System Model

 and \them{$\bm{u}(t) = \left[u_1(t)\text{ } u_2(t)\right]^T$.} Note that $\sum\limits_{i} u_i(t) \leq 1$, $\forall t$.
 Due to the \them{wireless} nature of the channels, we assume that a packet is successfully transmitted from user $i$ to the receiver with some probability.
 Let $d_{i}(t)$ denote the successful packet reception of user $i$, given that $u_i(t)=1$, where

 and \them{$\bm{d}(t) = \left[d_1(t) \text{ }d_2(t)\right]^T$.}

 User $1$ is an \ac{AoI}-oriented user who either samples and transmits fresh information to the receiver or remains silent depending on the scheduling policy.
-Let $A(t) \in \mathbb{Z}_{> 0}$ associated with \ac{AoI} of user $1$ at the receiver.
-We assume that the value of the \ac{AoI} is bounded by $A_{\text{max}}$.
-This assumption is considered for the following two reasons: \begin{enumerate} \item In practical applications, values of \ac{AoI} that are larger than a threshold will not provide us additional information about the staleness of the packet, \cite{ceran2019reinforcement,zhou2019joint,abd2020aoi}. \item Assuming unbounded \ac{AoI} will complicate significantly the solution of the optimization problem without giving us additional insights for the performance of the system. \end{enumerate} The evolution of the \ac{AoI} at the receiver is described as
+Let $A(t) \in \mathbb{Z}_{> 0}$ represent the \ac{AoI} of user $1$ at the receiver.
+We assume that the value of the \ac{AoI} is bounded by $A_{\text{max}} >0$.
+This assumption is considered for the following two reasons: 1) in practical applications, values of \ac{AoI} that are larger than a threshold will not provide additional information about the staleness of the packet, \cite{ceran2019reinforcement,zhou2019joint,abd2020aoi}; 2) assuming unbounded \ac{AoI} will complicate significantly the solution of the optimization problem without giving us additional insights into the performance of the system.
+Moreover, this assumption has been widely used in recent works that study the average AoI, \cite{zhou2019joint, moltafet2019power, ceran2019reinforcement}.